swt30/thesis/chapters/02-eos/02-eos.md

 Because no true universal equation of state exists, it is inappropriate to use just one equation of state in a planetary model.
 And despite progress in both experimental measurements and *ab initio* theoretical calculations, there is still no all-encompassing equation of state database for all of the minerals of interest in planetary interiors.
-Perhaps the closest to our intended goal is \smallcaps{SESAME}, the Los Alamos National Laboratory equation of state database.
+Perhaps the closest to our intended goal is \smallcaps{SESAME},^[@Lyon1992] the Los Alamos National Laboratory equation of state database.
 But US regulations preclude the distribution of \smallcaps{SESAME} to foreign nationals and so we were unable to access it.^[A frustrating display of political barriers to research.]
 Instead we must maintain several different equations of state for each different material, choosing appropriately from among them depending on the chemical composition, pressure and temperature.